photoprism/photoprism/SPONSORS.md

+## Gold and Platinum Sponsors ##

-**We value freedom and privacy.** Your continued [support](https://docs.photoprism.org/funding/) helps us provide services like satellite maps and develop new features.
+Your continued [support](https://docs.photoprism.org/funding/) helps us provide services like satellite maps and develop new features.
 Thank you very much! 💜

-## Gold and Platinum Sponsors ##

 [Sid Karunaratne](https://github.com/sakaru) (Patreon, May 2019)